 The Department of Theatre is committed to offering our students and members of the surrounding community thought-provoking and entertaining approaches to a wide range of theatrical performance, from the classics to contemporary interdisciplinary work.
-We encourage all of you to explore and engage with our performances and special opportunities, including post-show discussions, master classes, workshop opportunities, guest lectures, theatre-going excursions and pop-up performance experiences.
+We encourage all of you to explore and engage with our performances and special events and opportunities, including post-show discussions, master classes, workshop opportunities, guest lectures, theatre-going excursions, internships, and production-related apprenticeships.

 See you at the theatre—backstage, on-stage and in the house!